arjun1886/heart_rate_visualizer/README.md

 #### Anomaly detection logic :

-The logic is very simple where, if data is missing, the previous data value is used for the heart_rate, sudden spikes and dropped are configured as a delta of 30 bpm (an arbitrary choice), the anomaly field is populated accordingly to show the user.
+The logic is very simple where, if data is missing, the previous data point is used for the heart_rate, sudden spikes and dropped are configured as a delta of 30 bpm (an arbitrary choice), the anomaly field is populated accordingly to show the user.

 #### Additional Info :